zaryana/ChangePassword/test-suite/selenium/readme.txt

 cw.seconduser.root.password=password for invited user
-4. Set your host with domen prefix cw.host=your domen for example if we created tenant on mail@ukr.net
+4. Set your host with domen prefix cw.host=your domen cw.tenant=your tenant for example if we created tenant on mail@ukr.net
-After configuration properties, run tests next command: mvn clean integration-test -Pselenium-test -Dtest=CWTestSuite
+After configuration properties, run tests next command: mvn clean integration-test -Pselenium-test -Dtest=PlatformTestSuite